-In addition to his media career Erik is also a climbing guide and professional athlete.
-Part of the Trango/Tenaya athlete team and a guide for Cathedral Mountain Guides, Erik has climbed technical peaks in the Peruvian Andes and the Caucasus Mountains of Georgia, multiday bigwalls in Yosemite, ice and mixed routes in Canada and Scotland, sport climbs in Cuba, Mexico, Armenia, Peru, Spain and South Africa.
-He’s also climbed notable routes across the United States and has a list of first ascents around the Northeast.
-And his dedication to climbing extends beyond just taking trips: in 2012 he earned a Sharp End Award from the nonprofit Access Fund for his advocacy work in support of climbing area access protection.
+In addition to media, policy and the nonprofit sector, Erik also has a long career in the outdoor industry.
+A former member of the Trango/Tenaya athlete team, professional ski patroller and senior guide with Cathedral Mountain Guides, Erik has climbed technical peaks in the Peruvian Andes and Caucasus Mountains, multiday bigwalls in Yosemite, ice and mixed routes in Canada and Scotland, and rock climbs in Cuba, Mexico, Armenia, Peru, Spain and South Africa.
+He has climbed notable routes across the United States, has a list of first ascents around the Northeast, and is also an avid surfer and sailor.
+At age 18 Erik hiked the Appalachian Trail from Georgia to Maine, and in the years after he led client adventures on five continents.

 Erik’s dedication to the outdoors extends beyond recreation: In 2012 he earned a national award from the nonprofit Access Fund for his leadership changing New Hampshire law to support climbing access and landowner protection.
 Erik served for several years as a regional coordinator for the Access Fund, one of a number of volunteer roles he has filled for outdoor-focused organizations.
 Today he primarily volunteers for organizations addressing issues of racial justice, youth leadership, education, homelessness and hunger.